betterscientificsoftware/bssw.io/Site/ContentReviewchecklist.md

 # Checklist for review of content types
-Before we can develop review checklists for various types of content, we need to have a clear idea of the types of content we expect to support.
-Issue [#361](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/issues/361) attempts to revise the content types and their attributes.
-These proposed changes are listed in the [content types and their attributes](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/markcmiller86-content-types-doc/Site/ContentTypes.md) document.
-We will follow this new document for our checklist discussion.

-## Checks that need to be done at prior stages
+This is a work-in-progress review checkist for all content that goes on the BSSw site.
+This document is to be used when we are ready with the content and need a final review of the document before publishing it.

+Content is of three major types on BSSw: (1) Events, (2) Curated content and (3) Original Article.
+We discuss the review checklist for these three types of content.

+## Expected Completed Common Checks
-Following is a list of checks that need to be done before the article reaches the final review stage:
+Following is a list of checks that need to be done before the article reaches the final review stage.
+These checks are common to all content.
+Its expected that these checks are completed before we reach the "ready for publish" stage:

 - [x] Topic is of interest to readers
 - [x] Relevance of the article